BarStar-Offical/barstar-backend/README.md

    Commit the migration alongside model/schema updates.
 In CI/CD or production deploys, run `alembic upgrade head` (the Docker instructions below include a suitable command).

 ## Redis Queue Stub

 `app/services/task_queue.py` wraps a simple Redis list.
 It demonstrates how to fan out user events (`user.created`) for future workers.
 Replace or extend this stub with a real worker process when requirements arrive.

 ## Docker & Compose

 - `backend/Dockerfile` builds a production-ready image.
-It installs the package and exposes Uvicorn on port 8000.
+It installs the package, copies the FastAPI app, and ships with `/entrypoint.sh`.
+- `deploy/entrypoint.sh` starts Uvicorn with `--reload` and `WATCHFILES_FORCE_POLLING=true`, so any edits to the bind-mounted source tree trigger a live refresh while the container runs.
+Set `UVICORN_RELOAD=false` to disable hot reload (e.g. in production).
 - `deploy/docker-compose.yaml` provides a development stack (API + Postgres + Redis).
 By default it loads environment values from `backend/.env.example`.
 Create `backend/.env` to override without touching version-controlled files:
   ```bash
   cp backend/.env.example backend/.env